oemof/oemof-thermal/docs/solar_thermal_collector.rst

 _____

-This module was developed to provide the heat of a flat plate collector based on temperatures and collectors location, tilt and azimuth for energy systems optimizations with oemof.solph.
+This module was developed to provide the heat of a flat plate collector based on temperatures and collector's location, tilt and azimuth for energy systems optimizations with oemof.solph.

 In